 “And then I see the disinfectant, where it knocks it out in a minute.
 One minute.
 And is there a way we can do something like that, by injection inside or almost a cleaning?”
 Trump said to Dr. Birx.
 “Because you see it gets in the lungs, and it does a tremendous number on the lungs.
 So it would be interesting to check that.
 So you’re going to have to use medical doctors with — but it sounds interesting to me.”

-When I was four, my mom was painting the kitchen and had to go to the garage for something, leaving a cut-in-half milk carton full of turpentine on the table.
+When I was four, my mom was painting the kitchen and had to go to the garage for something.
+She left a cut-in-half milk carton full of turpentine on the table.
 What did I know?
-Evidently as much as Dr. Numbskull, because I thought the turpentine smelled good and at age four smelled good meant tasted good.
+Evidently, as much as President Dr. Numbskull.
+I thought the turpentine smelled good, and at age four smelled good equalled tasted good.
 So I drank some.

 Next thing I know, I was in the hospital getting my stomach pumped.
 I guess I could’ve been President of these United States.